sensu/sensu-docs/content/sensu-go/6.5/api/other/auth.md

 ### Example {#auth-get-example}

-In the following example, querying the `/auth` API endpoint with a given username and password returns an HTTP `200 OK` response to indicate that the credentials are valid, along with an access token and a refresh token.
+The following example queries the `/auth` API endpoint with a given username and password to determine whether the credentials are valid and retrieve an access token and a refresh token:

 {{< code shell >}}
 curl -X GET \
 http://127.0.0.1:8080/auth \
 -u myusername:mypassword

-HTTP/1.1 200 OK
+{{< /code >}}

+The request results in a successful `HTTP/1.1 200 OK` response to indicate that the credentials are valid, along with an access token and a refresh token:

+{{< code text >}}
 {
   "access_token": "eyJhbGciOiJIUzI1NiIs...",
   "expires_at": 1544582187,